Compute MPC control law

 Specify the block data type as one of the following:

 single — Single-precision floating point.

-You specify the output data type as single if you are implementing the model predictive controller on a single-precision target.
+Specify the output data type as single if you are implementing the MPC Controller block on a single-precision target.

 For an example of double- and single-precision simulation and code generation for an MPC controller, see Simulation and Code Generation Using Simulink Coder.